Ross-Murphy/PowerShell-GPT/README.md

 For example gpt-3.5-turbo-16k has 4 times the chat context size however prices per token are higher as well.
 This somewhat addresses Issue: [#1](https://github.com/Ross-Murphy/PowerShell-GPT/issues/1) Where longer chats or large conversational context causing an error.

 - Add Debugging option to Global Config .
-The ability to turn on extra messages like debugging that will show token count and other verbose output. use `Setup()`
+The ability to turn on extra messages like debugging that will show token count and other verbose output. use `Setup()` to change setup options

 Added new menu command aliases
 - `Q()` for save and quit.
-Now you can drop back to the shell and then when back in chat import the save with `I()`
+Now you can drop back to the shell and then when back in chat import the saved chat with `I()` and pick up where you left off with history context.

 - `M()` shorthand for `Multi()` Multiline input mode.
+Default input mode is press \<enter> to send.
+However if you want send multiple lines, like pasting in some code to analyze use M() to activate multiline mode.
+Put a period on a line by itself to send, like this:

+    . \<enter>

 ---
-Bugs Fixed
+Improvements and Bugs Fixed

 v0.5.3